We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Using aloe vera for sunburn is a natural treatment option that is suitable for a range of skin types.
+It helps by reducing inflammation and easing sunburn symptoms.

 People can grow aloe vera at home or buy it as a whole plant.
 A range of skin lotions, ointments, beverages, and cosmetics contain aloe vera.